 Ridgeback puppies Are in the works!

 Have you contacted us about your puppy yet?

 Is a Rhodesian Ridgeback Puppy in your future?

-We presently are presently taking applications for our present litter, whelped April 24th, 2016.
+We presently are presently taking applications for our upcoming litter, due July 12, 2016.
 Some have already made the commitment to a puppy from this litter.
 If you believe you would qualify as a great home for one of our puppies, we would be glad to hear from you.

 There is a variety of information about the Rhodesian Ridgeback breed on our site.
 We are constantly receiving positive comments from people over the years who have used the information that we provide here to make a decision to help them find a healthy happy RR puppy.
 If you are new to the breed, take time to look through this website to find out about the Rhodesian Ridgeback, especially its history, temperament and personality.
 This will give you a deeper understanding which will help you make a sound decision as to whether or not this breed is a good choice for your family.
 Ridgebacks aren't for everyone, and really are not recommended for first time dog owners.